6 people are interested

 Tour shifts are during weekend hours: 10:00 am-12:00 pm, 12:00 pm-2:00 pm, and 2:00 pm-5:00 pm.

-Field Trips are Tuesdays and Thursdays starting at 10:00 am.
+Field Trips are Thursdays and Fridays during the months of February and March 2024, starting at 10:00 am.

 10:00 AM to 05:00 PM